CutaneousBioinf/single-cell_pipeline/README.md

 This should be one of the columns names in adata.obs.
 For now, "batch" and "sample_id" are supported.
 The column will be used in batch-correction.

 ### n_cores
-This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running are sample level thus being parallelized.
+This is #cores used for the pipeline, which will only affect cooking soup, removing doublet, and merging steps, as these are running on sample level thus being parallelized.